supreethr23/AIW-Hybrid-cloud-solutions/HOL-1-azure-arc-servers/Getting-Started-V2.md

 ## Overall Estimated Duration: 8 Hours

+## Overview

+Azure Arc is a solution that extends Azure's capabilities to manage and run applications and services across diverse environments such as datacenters, edge locations, and multicloud platforms.
+It provides a unified approach for developing, operating, and securing both new and existing applications using the same tools, security measures, and governance mechanisms available within the Azure ecosystem.
+Azure Arc enables you to utilize Azure services—such as application management, data, and AI—on existing hardware, virtualization platforms, Kubernetes clusters, IoT devices, and integrated systems.

 ## Objectives

 1. Explore how Contoso can simplify managing distributed IT systems using Azure Arc.